victor73/OSDF/docs/ADMIN_GUIDE.md

 Each namespace has its own directory, and each one should have an "acls" (ACL=Access Control List) directory.
-In the "acls" directory, administrators can place a file.
-The name of the file will be interpreted as the name of a group in OSDF, and the file may contain usernames/accounts that are to be members of the group.
+In the "acls" directory, administrators can place a file where the name of the file will be interpreted as the name of a group in OSDF, and the file may contain usernames/accounts that are to be members of the group.
 For instance, bundled with the reference OSDF implementation is a namespace called "test".
-The "test" namespace "acls" directory has 3 files in it: managers, executives, and associates.
+The "test" namespace's "acls" directory has 3 files in it: managers, executives, and associates.
 Therefore, there are 3 acls for the "test" namespace.
 Each of these files contains the membership of those acls, one account/username per line.